Turing-MOD4-Cross-Pollination/be-help-yourself/README.md

 You will also need to update the development section of the knexfile with the database name.

-Instructions to create database, run migrations, and seed:
+Instructions to create the database and run migrations:
 ```
 psql
 CREATE DATABASE DATABASE_NAME_dev;